Pinhole camera

 A pinhole camera is a simple camera without a lens but with a tiny aperture (the so-called pinhole)—effectively a light-proof box with a small hole in one side.
 Light from a scene passes through the aperture and projects an inverted image on the opposite side of the box, which is known as the camera obscura effect.
-The size of the images depends on the distance between the object and the pinhole.
+The size of the images depends on the distance between the object and the pinhole and the distance between pinhole and screen.

 A Worldwide Pinhole Photography Day is observed on the last Sunday of April, every year.

 History

 Camera obscura

 The camera obscura or pinhole image is a natural optical phenomenon.
 Early known descriptions are found in the Chinese Mozi writings (circa 500 BCE) and the Aristotelian Problems (circa 300 BCE – 600 CE).